 Lie #2: Publishers don’t help with marketing

-In regards to marketing, the Big 5 might not run ads for new authors but they have deals with bookstores and Amazon for co-op space.
+In regard to marketing, the Big 5 might not run ads for new authors but they have deals with bookstores and Amazon for co-op space.
 Small presses often say that any bookstore can hold their books, but they really just list the book on Ingram (which you can do with self-publishing).

 Listing something on that site doesn’t mean any bookstores will actually order and stock your books.
 The Big 5 have deals with major bookstores so they make sure their new authors actually get into those stores.
 If you are going to a small press that isn’t professionally recognized there is little chance you will see your book in stores outside your local area.

 (Just in case any new writers read this, co-op space is the term for the books that are placed in special, high-visibilty areas such as a homepage, the tables near the entrance, or on the bookshelf end caps.
 This additional visibility helps garner book sales from people who are browsing.
-The publisher doesn’t pay for this upfront but if a novel sells while its on co-op the bookstore gets to keep a larger portion of the revenue for that specific sale.
+The publisher doesn’t pay for this upfront, but if a novel sells while it’s on co-op the bookstore gets to keep a larger portion of the revenue for that specific sale.
 This additional portion comes from the publisher’s share, not the author’s share, of the royalties.)